tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 A group toolbar button is a toolbar button that contains a collection of other toolbar buttons that are displayed in a pop-up when clicked.
 The style of toolbar shown is based on the current [toolbar mode]({{site.baseurl}}/configure/editor-appearance/#toolbarmode).
 For example, if `toolbar_mode` is set to `floating`, the toolbar group pop-up will appear in a floating shelf.

-> **Note:** The `toolbar_groups` feature is _only_ supported when using the `floating` toolbar mode.
+> **Note:** The group toolbar button is _only_ supported when using the `floating` toolbar mode.
 If the `toolbar_groups` option is used with other toolbar modes, the toolbar group button will not be displayed and a warning message will be printed in the console.

 #### Config options